 The Department of Endocrinology Diabetes and Metabolism at the Cleveland Clinic offers a comprehensive medical weight management program to help overweight individuals choose the best medical weight loss plan to assist them in losing weight as well as helping them live a healthier life.
 Weight loss and maintenance can be challenging but the plans are tailored the each person’s individual needs.
 Our program includes medical weight management, nutritional therapy, behavioral modification and psychological support as well as bariatric surgery.

-Obesity is a disease that affects nearly one-third of the adult American population (approximately 60 million).
-The number of overweight and obese Americans has continued to increase since 1960, a trend that is not slowing down.
-Today, 64.5 percent of adult Americans (about 127 million) are categorized as being overweight or obese.
+Obesity is a condition that affects nearly one-third of the adult American population (approximately 60 million).
+The number of Americans with overweight/obesity has increased since 1960, a trend that is not slowing down.
+Today, 64.5% of adult Americans (about 127 million) have overweight/obesity.
 Each year, obesity causes at least 300,000 excess deaths in the U.S., and healthcare costs of American adults with obesity amount to approximately $100 billion.
-(AOA)

 Obesity is a complex, multi-factorial chronic disease involving:

-- Environmental (social and cultural) The tendency toward obesity is a result of our environment: lack of physical activity along with high-calorie, low-cost foods.
-Home, work, school, and even the community can inhibit a healthy lifestyle.
+- Environmental factors (social and cultural).
+The tendency toward obesity is a result of our environment: lack of physical activity along with high-calorie, low-cost foods.
+Home, work, school and even the community can inhibit a healthy lifestyle.

-- Genetic (Hereditary plays a large role in determining how susceptible people are to overweight and obesity).
-Genes also influence how the body burns calories for energy and stores fat.
+- Genetic factors(hereditary plays a large role in determining how susceptible people are to developing overweight/obesity).
+Genes also influence how your body burns calories for energy and stores fat.